quality-liquid/cupid_code/Documentation/Design/Testing/testing_design.md

 We thought about doing white box or black box testing, but we decided that there was no time.
 Our plan for black box testing was to pass in random inputs to our views and see if they returned the expected output.
 For most of the random inputs, we would expect a 404 error.
 But no matter the input we would expect a response with no errors being thrown on the server.

+The part of our application that we did not test was the database, models, and serializers.
+We are sure there are tools and methods out there for doing so but we did not have the time to research and implement them.
+Though we did not test these components, we are confident that they work as expected because we have tested the views that interact with them.

+Overall our tests cover most of the use cases that we could think of.
+The users of the application should have little issues but there are always more tests that could be written.

 ## Tools and Frameworks